Yernemm/DHW2019-RPG-Game-Bot/README.md

-# RPG Game Bot for Discord Hack Week 2019
+# "The Discord Parable" for Discord Hack Week 2019

 ## Ok, what does the bot do?
-It provides the player with a pristine RPG gaming experience.
+This bot provides a non-linear story with many branching paths and multiple endings.
+There are some hidden paths which only show up 10% of the time to encourage re-playability.

+## What is the story about?
+It is a comedy, fantasy-themed story.
+You are a courier tasked with delivering a package for your client.
+The client, however, does not give you very good directions.
+You reach a set of two diverging paths and it's up to you to choose which path to follow...

 ## Tell me, who is responsible for this mess?
 The dream team: